 Over the years, AutoCAD has used several variations of the DWG file format.
 For example, since 2000, the program has saved users' files in the DWG 2000, DWG 2004, DWG 2007, DWG 2010, DWG 2013, and DWG 2018 formats, all of which use the .dwg file extension.
 While these formats are similar, their file structures differ slightly.
 Therefore, some third-party CAD applications may be able to open some DWG files but not others.

-Because DWG files are so prevalent, a wide variety of CAD programs and viewers allow users to open DWG files.
-For example, you can open a DWG file in Autodesk AutoCAD (cross-platform), CorelCAD (Windows, Mac), Dassault Systemes SolidWorks eDrawings Viewer (Windows, Mac), and Adobe Illustrator (Windows, Mac).
+You can open DWG files with many CAD programs and viewers.
+For example, you can open a DWG file with Autodesk AutoCAD (cross-platform), CorelCAD (Windows, Mac), Dassault Systemes SolidWorks eDrawings Viewer (Windows, Mac), and Adobe Illustrator (Windows, Mac).